 Okay, you already got a spoiler to this attraction but this beach definitely deserves its own spot on this list of the best things to do on Fitzroy Island.

 Nudey Beach is a small white-sand beach wrapping around the southern coastal bend.
 The clear water is an incredible shade of turquoise and a perfect place to soak up the tropical North Queensland vibes.

-4. Swim With Turtles
+4. Swim With Green Turtles

 Initially, unbeknownst to me, Fitzroy Island is somewhat of a turtle hotspot!
 I honestly couldn’t believe how many turtles cruise around this stop the first time I visited.
-Now, each time I visit Fitzroy Island, one of the things I always do is go swimming with Turtles.
+Now, each time I visit Fitzroy Island, one of the things I always do is go swimming with turtles.

 Truthfully though, I’m sure you’ll see a turtle wherever you choose to snorkel so add it to your list of what to do on Fitzroy!